bridgechung/bridgechung.github.io/_posts/2026-03-25-declarer-technique-there-and-back-again.markdown

 ---

 This is one of my favorite declarer play techniques, and I don't know if anyone's named it[^1].
-It's certainly well known, but if you haven't seen it before, it's kind of hard to spot!
-I personally call it There and Back Again.
+It's certainly well known, but if you haven't seen it before, it's hard to spot!
+I call it There and Back Again.
 Any Tolkien fans out there?

 You land in 4S.
 Plan the play.
 Avid bridge readers will know that South is usually the declarer.
 Well, It's north here.
 Deal with it.